omatomato/Fraud-Investigation/README.md

 If the operator known as "*ed**" of the mentioned alias has accessed this report via URL mining or mention monitoring:

-**ed**, as previously discussed, the technical and human recommendation is simple:
-Cease your activities and surrender to the competent authorities.

 Your infrastructure, mixing patterns, and on-chain flows have been mapped.
-Continuing these operations only increases your legal and operational exposure.
-Stealing from innocent people is not a way to succeed in life.
+Continuing these operations only increases your legal and operational exposure, the analysis reached a specific **real** person.

 ---